Goodnews-code/goodnews-code/README.md

 Hello!
 I'm **Jesutofunmi Egbewale** (also known as Goodnews), a passionate Web Developer focused on both Frontend and Backend development.
 I am currently based in Osun State, Nigeria.

-- 🎓 A Graduate of Obafemi Awolowo University (OAU), studying Surveying and Geoinformatics.
+- 🎓 A Graduate of Obafemi Awolowo University (OAU), Surveying and Geoinformatics.
 - 🚀 Participant in the August Cohort at Power Learn Project, learning hands-on Website Development.
 - 💡 Interested in Web Development, Artificial Intelligence, and Geospatial Technologies.